-One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
+FERPA permits disclosure of student education records, without consent to school officials with legitimate educational interests in accessing such information.
 SCS defines a "school official" as a person employed by the District as an administrator, supervisor, instructor, counselor, researcher, or support staff person; a person serving on the school board who needs the information for an officially designated purpose; a person or company with whom the District has contracted to perform a specific task; and a contractor, consultant, volunteer, or other outside party to whom the District has outsourced institutional services or functions that it otherwise would use employees to perform, provided that the entity is under the direct control of the District with respect to the use and maintenance of education records and is subject to the same conditions governing the use and re-disclosure of education records as the District.
 SCS considers a school official to have a "legitimate educational interest" if the official needs to review an education record in order to fulfill his/her duties as identified by the District.
 SCS does not release educational records to school officials if the school official is requesting the record with the expressed or implied intent of recruiting students to the school or sharing information about the school to students and parents.